 DEEP CREEK (Lake County): redband trout and brook trout

-Delintment Lake was stocked with legal-sized rainbow trout in the spring and anglers have reported catching these fish and holdovers from last year in consistent numbers, although fishing has appeared to be slowing down as the summer progresses.
+Delintment Lake was stocked with legal-sized rainbow trout in the spring and anglers have reported catching these fish and holdovers from last year in consistent numbers, although fishing has appeared to be slowing down as the fall/winter season arrives.
 Fishing around the dock has been productive and fly-fisherman have reported good fishing from float tubes and other small watercraft.